ibogovic-hub/ibogovic-hub.github.io/about.md

 ---

 ## Professional Profile
-Highly experienced Senior Network & Security Consultant with over 20 years of expertise in designing, implementing, and managing secure and scalable network infrastructures.
+Seasoned Senior Network & Security Consultant with two decades of expertise in designing, implementing, and optimizing secure and scalable network infrastructures.
-Proven track record in cybersecurity, governance, and compliance, with extensive experience in project management and training.
+Demonstrates a proven record of success in cybersecurity, governance, and compliance, coupled with extensive experience in project management and delivering targeted training programs.
-Adept at leading complex projects and resolving challenges in high-pressure environments.
+Skilled at leading high-stakes projects and effectively resolving complex challenges in demanding environments.

 ---